 How often should I get mammograms?

-Talk with your doctor about when to start getting mammograms and how often to get them.
+- If you’re age 40 to 49, talk with your doctor about when to start getting mammograms and how often to get them

 What is a mammogram?

 A mammogram is an x-ray picture of the breast.
 Mammograms use a very low level of x-rays, which are a type of radiation.
 The risk of harm from this radiation is very low.

 Mammograms can be used to screen (test) for breast cancer in women with no signs or symptoms.
 They can also help doctors figure out if cancer is causing a particular symptom — like a lump or another change in the breast.

 When you get a mammogram, a technician will place your breast on a platform and a plastic plate will press it flat to get a clear picture.
 This part of a mammogram can be uncomfortable, but it usually only lasts 15 to 20 seconds.

 It takes about 20 minutes total to get mammograms.
 Learn more about mammograms.

 Breast cancer is cancer that forms in breast tissue.
 Like all cancers, breast cancer can spread to other parts of the body.

 Talk with your doctor or nurse if you notice any of these changes: